Snyder Cut Justice League review: Still a mess, now a million years long

 We've been a bit short on superhero blockbusters these past 12 months.
-The Snyder Cut is here to make up for that, with four hours of Batman, Superman, Wonder Woman and the Justice League fighting the good fight.
-Did I mention this movie's four hours long?
+The Snyder Cut of Justice League is here to make up for that, with four hours of Batman, Superman, Wonder Woman and the Justice League fighting the good fight.
+Did I mention the movie's four hours long?

-Streaming on HBO Max on Thursday, March 18, this new extended cut is a reedited version of 2017's Justice League from original director Zack Snyder, who stepped down midway through the production due to a personal tragedy and was replaced by Joss Whedon.
+Streaming now on HBO Max, this new extended cut is a reedited version of 2017's Justice League from original director Zack Snyder, who stepped down midway through the production due to a personal tragedy and was replaced by Joss Whedon.
 Years later Snyder has dusted off the original footage, shot new bits and compiled the lot into a four-hour cut.
 Officially titled Zack Snyder's Justice League, this much-anticipated epic version will be available on HBO's streaming service alongside other Warner Bros. blockbusters and DC Comics spin-offs.

 Like the earlier theatrical version, Snyder's Justice League sees Batman recruiting superpowered chums Wonder Woman, Aquaman and the Flash to seek out their fallen superfriend Superman and thwart an alien invader.
 Superpowers and soul-searching ensue.